 Rolinda calls herself a "very artsy person".
 Fiber-art, especially quilting, is her passion, which originally drew her into "Ye Olde Gamery" in 2004, with all its geometric wonders.
 Design, color and layout in quilting is so much like the puzzles, seeking symmetry or not, and very intriguing.

 Her four children are all gamers, too.
 The three youngest are the most avid, having attended the World Boardgaming Championships (WBC) since 2001.
-Her son Daniel makes a frequent appearance at Ye Olde Gamery as a rakish pirate and even helps out with occasional errands.
+Her son Daniel made frequent appearances at Ye Olde Gamery as a rakish pirate and even helped out with occasional errands.

 In real life Rolinda is an elementary special-education teacher.
-Her patience and her delight in seeing children learn are great assets and make her adept at teaching games, too.
-Her radiant smile and joyful appearance (note the garland in her hair) have certainly lighted up Ye Olde Gamery, and we look forward to a long and happy association.
-During the 2009 season she even managed to persuade the King and his royal court to come and play.
-In 2010, the King and companions included a couple of visits to the Gamery on the royal schedule.
+Her patience and her delight in seeing children learn are great assets and made her adept at teaching games, too.
+Her radiant smile and joyful appearance (note the garland in her hair) have certainly lighted up Ye Olde Gamery, and we were looking forward to a long and happy associationexcept that she fell in love and left us for North Carolina in 2014.
+We will always miss her and wish her all happiness.

 Thomas G. Atkinson